Durgasravanipenumaka/Kernel/Notes.md

 ## Library creation :
 add_library(<LIB_NAME>SRC)
 addlibrary(display display.c)    -> it generates libdisplay.a

+## Linking Libraries :
 target_link_libraries(<OUTPUT_FILE><LIB_NAME>)
 target_link_libraries(mainapp display)

 - Never write an absolute path in CMakeList.txt because these paths are changed.
 - Use the reference of macros to access source directory path and build directory path.
+- Similar source tree will be generated in the build directory and all the corresponding libraries will be placed in the corresponding location.
+- Binaries which are not executable are called as archives.Ex:static library
+- Binaries which are executable are called as run time outputs.

+- To specify generation of runtime and archeives